ansible/ansible-dev-tools/README.md

 `python3 -m pip install ansible-dev-tools`

+A VsCode compatible devcontainer is also available which is a great way to develop ansible content.
+The image name is [community-ansible-dev-tools](https://ansible.readthedocs.io/projects/dev-tools/container/).

 ## Usage

 In addition to installing each of the above tools, `ansible-dev-tools` provides an easy way to show the versions of the content creation tools that make up the current development environment.